 Pothole accidents happen in many ways, and they can affect pedestrians, cyclists and even motorists.
-They can happen anywhere, in the street, or in a publicly accessible building such as supermarkets.
+They can happen anywhere, in the street, or a publicly accessible building such as supermarkets.
 They can also happen at work.

 Select a Section: